 Openings in our Adult’s Program

-Contact us today if you or someone you care for could benefit from Conductive Education rehabilitation!
+Think you or someone you care for could benefit from Conductive Education?
+Contact us today!

 Individual and group goals include the development of:

 Think our program could benefit you?
 Please complete and return the Adult Pre-Assessment form.
 The form can be sent by email, fax, mail, or drop-off.
 Visit our Contact Us page for our contact information.Download Adult Pre-Assessment Form

 Our Conductor’s will review the assessment and will call you to schedule an assessment appointment.

 Assessment Length: 30 mins – 2 hours (time varies for each individual)

 * Scheduled after we receive the Pre-Assessment Form

 Membership Fee – $25